0xDario/UpdateBalanceSheet/README.md

 ### Notes:
 - I'm using Interactive Brokers, Questrade and Wealthsimple Trade, if you aren't utilizing all these brokers you can comment out those function calls in the main() inside main.py
 - The clientportal.gw is developed, released and maintained by Interactive Brokers.
-None of it's code is my own, all copyright is owned by Interactive Brokers.
+None of it's code is my own, all copyrights for the code in clientportal.gw directory is owned by Interactive Brokers.
 See https://interactivebrokers.github.io/cpwebapi/ for more information